I. Policy Statement

 This section provides an overview of the governance and authority upon which the Emergency Plan is based, including various levels of emergencies, disaster response authority, and declaration of a campus emergency.

 Given the potential day-to-day hazards that may affect CHSU, a tiered approach has been established to define the appropriate response to any campus emergency.
 Each of the response levels is relative to the magnitude of the emergency.
-This approach is flexible enough to be usedin any emergency response situation regardless of the size, type or complexity.
+This approach is flexible enough to be usedin any emergency response situation regardless of the size, type or complexity.- Routine Emergency Incidents

 Major emergencies include incidents where many, if not all, of the campus is impacted, normal campus operations are interrupted, response and recovery activities will continue for an extended period, and routine response procedures and resources are overwhelmed.
 Procedures for responding to a major emergency are contained within the Emergency Plan, below.

 The overall authority for implementing safeguards, security and emergency response for major emergencies rests with the President.
 Members of the administration designated by the President to assist with the emergency response are part of the CHSU Emergency Response Team (“CHSU ERT”).
-The CHSU ERT shall be made of the following persons:
+The CHSU ERT shall be made of the following persons:- The President;

 The CHSU ERT is responsible for executive level oversight and internal decision-making during a major emergency.